English Afternoon High Tea Time

 So, although the British will drink tea all day long, from breakfast to bedtime, there are some other expressions you may hear.

-You may even hear ‘elevenses‘ which refers to a short break at 11.00 when one might partake of a cup of tea and some biscuits for example.
+You may also hear the term ‘elevenses‘ which refers to a short break at 11.00 a.m. when one might partake of a cup of tea and some biscuits for example.

 A ‘Cream tea‘ is also something you may hear of and is similar to an afternoon tea, but just includes scones with jam and clotted cream and tea.
-It is traditionally part of the West Country (the counties of Devon and Cornwall), where they have a long-held rivalry on how best to eat your cream tea.
-You can read more on my scones with clotted cream post.
+It is traditionally from the West Country (the counties of Devon and Cornwall in the South West), where they have a long-held rivalry on how best to eat your cream tea.
+You can read more about this in my scones with clotted cream post.

-Anyhow, having given you some background, I shall now give you some recipes to help you make your own afternoon tea party.
+Anyhow, having given you some background, I shall now give you some afternoon tea recipes to help you make your own afternoon tea party.
 Invite your friends and pretend you are royalty!

-Here are some food recipes for you to make your own afternoon tea menu.
+Here below are some afternoon tea food ideas for you to make your own afternoon tea menu.
 Make sure you create a nice table spread.

-If you browse some of the other hearty pie recipes on my site you could even put together your own high tea menu!
+If you browse to the bottom of the post I have also included some links to some hearty high tea recipes on my site so you can even put together your own high tea menu!
 Good luck!

 Recipes for Tea Sandwiches